McCarthy rejects Senate spending bill while scrambling for a House plan that averts a shutdown

 The House, meanwhile, has teed up votes on four of the dozen annual spending bills that fund various agencies in hopes that would cajole enough Republicans to support a House-crafted continuing resolution that temporarily funds the government and boosts security at the U.S. border with Mexico.
 It's a longshot, but McCarthy predicted a deal.

-“Put your money on me; we're going to get this done,” he said in a CNBC interview.
-“I think we can work through the weekend.
-I think we can figure this out."

-Lawmakers were already weary from days of late-night negotiating.
+Lawmakers already weary from days of late-night negotiating had another long night of voting ahead.
 The strain was evident at McCarthy's closed-door meeting with Republicans Thursday morning, which was marked by a tense exchange between the speaker and Rep. Matt Gaetz, R-Fla., according to those in the room.

 Gaetz, who has taunted McCarthy for weeks with threats to oust him from his post, confronted the speaker about conservative online influencers being paid to post negative things about him.
 McCarthy shot back that he wouldn’t waste his time on something like that, Gaetz told reporters as he exited the meeting.